segabl/pd2-streamlined-heisting/README.md

 - Makes Shields reduce explosion damage from the front instead of a generic explosion damage resistance
 - Makes Medics require line of sight to heal
 - Fixes Bulldozers sprinting when they shouldn't and not switching to walking when they are close enough
-- Adds increasing chance for enemies to use teargas grenades when players camp in an area for too long
+- Adds chance for enemies to use teargas grenades when players camp in an area for too long
 - Makes enemies less hesitant to shoot while moving and react to threats with adequate reactions
+- Fixes enemies walking backwards towards their objective when they are not aware of threats
+- Fixes enemy turn behaviour/speed differing between host and client and makes it more lenient
+- Updates old boss enemies with the new boss logic to make those boss fights more interesting
+- Makes enemies use more varied dodge directions

 ### Improves the difficulty curve